 January 8, 2012 - Rep. Gabrielle Giffords attends a vigil in Tucson marking the one-year anniversary of the shooting.
 She leads the crowd of thousands in the Pledge of Allegiance and later lights a memorial candle for the six people killed.

-November 8, 2012 - U.S. District Judge Larry Burns sentences Loughner to serve the rest of his life in prison without the possibility of parole.
+November 8, 2012 - US District Judge Burns sentences Loughner to serve the rest of his life in prison without the possibility of parole.
 The punishment includes seven consecutive life terms plus 140 years.